canalplus/rx-player/FILES.md

 HSS...).
 This class is then used by the rest of the RxPlayer, to allow interaction with it without considering the underlying technology used.

+### `src/mse/`: MSE abstractions

+Abstraction over Media Source Extensions API, which are the browser API allowing to buffer media.

+This allows to provide a common API to the rest of the RxPlayer's code regardless of the environment (e.g. in a WebWorker without MSE API or in an environment with MSE API).

 ### `src/transports/`: Streaming protocols implementation